 Last Tuesday we all enjoyed the Ravioli with Spinach and Sun-dried tomatoes.
-On Friday, we accepted a last minute dinner invitation so I moved the homemade pizza to Saturday.
+On Friday, we accepted a last-minute dinner invitation so I moved the homemade pizza to Saturday.

-After I preheated the oven I noticed an overwhelming burnt smell, then I saw the smoke oozing from the oven and before I could do anything the fire alarm went off.
+After I preheated the oven I noticed an overwhelming burnt smell, then I saw the smoke oozing from the oven, and before I could do anything the fire alarm went off.
 I totally forgot to clean out the fallen food particles from the last time I used the oven.
 As I said before, I’m a messy cook.

 Because it was close to dinner time we decided to have leftovers instead.
 I ended up cooking the pizza later that night since I had all the veggies prepped.
 It was a nice and tasty lunch the next day.

 Today we are headed to Disneyland but will be back in time for dinner.
 So I’m finally going to make the slow cooker red beans and rice I never got to a couple of weeks ago.
-It’s really simple: red beans, brown rice, water, onion, cumin and chopped carrots.
+It’s really simple: red beans, brown rice, water, onion, cumin, and chopped carrots.
 I’m a little afraid it will taste bland.
 I’ll let you know how it turns out.

 I can’t wait to tell you about my new cookbook later this week but I first have to try one more recipe.
-And I’m going to make carnitas for slow cook day.
-Yes, a fattier meat, but my husband enjoys it (that matters right?).
+And I’m going to make carnitas for a slow cook day.
+Yes, fattier meat, but my husband enjoys it (that matters right?).

 For more meal plan ideas see Org Junkie.